 Vego, Milan.
 The Battle for Leyte, 1944: Allied and Japanese Plans, Preparations, and Execution.
 Annapolis, MD: Naval Institute Press, 2006.

-"The Battle of Leyte Gulf"—in-depth coverage of the Leyte Gulf operations by NHHC historian Martin Waldman, PhD (coming in September)
+"'Calmness, Courage, and Efficiency': Remembering the Battle of Leyte Gulf"—in-depth coverage of the Leyte Gulf operations by NHHC historian Martin Waldman, PhD

 "The Battle off Samar: The Sacrifice of Taffy 3"—detailed overview of this hard-fought engagement

 Battle of Leyte Gulf Photo Gallery—images from the battle's four major engagements